 Zero Trust is a Cybersecurity architecture developed by the NIST (National Institute of Standards and Technology).
 This framework assumes all network activity, whether internal or external, is a security threat.
 As the name suggests, Zero Trust assumes all users are threat actors until proven otherwise.

-No security defense is guaranteed to prevent data breaches, however, a Zero Trust Architecture (ZTA) is one of the most effective solutions for limiting the impact of supply chain attacks.
+No security defense is guaranteed to prevent supply chain attacks, however, a Zero Trust Architecture (ZTA) is one of the most effective solutions for limiting the impact of supply chain attacks.

 For the ZTA to have maximum potential, this framework should be implemented both within an organization and throughout its vendor network.